-The Company has defined benefit pension plans for the RSL, RBE and RS Inc. employees.
+The Company has defined benefit pension plans for the RSL and RS Inc. employees.
 The Company's U.S. plan began in fiscal year 1995 and is funded.
 Any new employees hired after January 1, 2007, are not eligible for the RS Inc. pension plan.
 As is the normal practice with German companies, the German pension plan is unfunded.
 Any new employees, hired after the acquisition of CBL, are not eligible for the RSL pension plan.
-The Company's Spanish plan began in fiscal year 2009 and is funded.
 The measurement date of the Company's pension plans is September 30.